software-students-fall2023/2-web-app-exercise-team-ray/README.md

 ## Product vision statement

-We want to develp a mobile application as the "Yelp of education consulting" that connect students with experienced college counselors, providing a platform for high school students to find the ideal college consultant that fits their needs.
+We want to develp a mobile application that connect students with experienced college counselors, providing a platform for high school students to find the ideal college consultant that fits their needs.

 ## User stories